2015 MAVTV 500: Post-race

 "I don't think it was purely pack racing.
 What made this good today was there's four different lanes to run.
 It's not that there's too much downforce and whatever...
 And I thought today the tires went off just enough to make it intriguing, make it interesting at the end...
 That's the sort of thing that today brought out, whereas the old pack racing wasn't... the tires were good, you know, you were stuck all the time.
 Today, there was variation in line and that's what made it good."

 However, critics of the race likened the style of racing to the 2011 Las Vegas race, which was cancelled and abandoned after a 15-car pileup claimed the life of Dan Wheldon.
 Power, who was fined $25,000 and placed on probation for the remainder of the season for pushing the safety marshal, slammed the pack racing during his post-race interview and indirectly referenced Wheldon's death: "What are we doing?
 What are we doing?
 We went in there and told them it would be pack racing.
 And that was a Vegas situation right there."
 He continued his rant: "As exciting as it is, it's insane.
 You can't get away.
 You can't get away and you have to take massive risks to gain track position.
 It's crazy racing.
 It's crazy, crazy, crazy.
 We just don't need another incident like we had at Vegas.
 And running like this, it will happen.
 It's just a matter of time."

 Tim Cindric, Team Penske's race strategist, echoed Power's sentiments: "It’s really disappointing because we all sat down with IndyCar after Las Vegas and discussed the fact we could never have another race like we had there, in terms of the pack racing that goes on or used to go on in IndyCar.
 Why we’re here doing that today, I have no idea.
 Fortunately, these guys are okay."
 Kanaan and Montoya, who both finished inside the top five, aired their grievances about the pack racing in their interviews.
 Kanaan said: "It’s a new package, We keep guessing.
 We guessed on the wrong side.
 It was great for the fans, but people are not in the race car to see what 215 mph is like doing this.
 I would like you guys to try, the guys that criticize us.
 It’s tough and stressful.
 Hopefully we come up with a better solution."
 Montoya said: "Honestly, I felt it was a little too stupid.
 I talked to IndyCar yesterday and we shouldn’t be racing like this."
 Kanaan also felt that he was ahead of Rahal at the moment of caution, but he congratulated Rahal on the win.
-IndyCar CEO Mark Miles admitted the following Wednesday that series officials had went too far with the aero package, but disapproved of the drivers' criticisms, which he claimed was "damaging" to the sport's image.
+IndyCar CEO Mark Miles admitted the following Wednesday that series officials had gone too far with the aero package, but disapproved of the drivers' criticisms, which he claimed was "damaging" to the sport's image.